-- o Employ pricing mechanisms, such as congestion pricing or the collection and allocation of tolls to support walking, biking and transit. - Manage parking efficiently by charging market rates and reducing the supply of public and private parking. - Encourage the proliferation of non-polluting vehicles by upgrading government fleets and requiring appropriate infrastructure.
+- Employ pricing mechanisms, such as congestion pricing or the collection and allocation of tolls to support walking, rolling, biking-bicycling, and transit. - Manage parking efficiently by charging market rates and reducing the supply of public and private parking. - Encourage the proliferation of non-polluting vehicles by upgrading government fleets and requiring appropriate infrastructure.

-Develop and extend advanced communications networks
+• Develop and extend advanced communications networks